relateddigital/visilabs-android/README.md

 This version uses AndroidX

 Also you can check  [Visilabs Demo Application](https://github.com/relateddigital/visilabs-android-sdk/releases/tag/3.0.3) for demo purpose.
-Note that you may find demo application in master branch
+You may find demo application in master branch

 #### Note that: